wouijvziqy/JDD/ReadMe.md

     - json: needSerializable = false or true

 - sinkRules:
-  - available options: classLoad,invoke,jndi,exec,secondDes,custom,file (e.g., `sinkRules = invoke,jndi`)
+  - available options: classLoad,invoke,jndi,exec,secondDes,custom,file (e.g., `sinkRules = invoke,jndi,exec`)
     - A version that facilitates custom additions and modifications may come online later
     - Some sinks (in custom) that have not been added/tested after refactoring

+Note that, `invoke, jndi, and exec` are the most commonly used.
+Of course, to detect more comprehensive results, it is recommended to configure all the sinkRules.

 ### Disclaimer
 JDD is developed solely for academic research and to advance defensive techniques.
 It is not intended for unauthorized system attacks.